| Vanderbilt University

 J. Murray, M.D., Ph.D., associate professor of Medicine; and Dr.

 S. Bobo Tanner, IV, assistant professor of Medicine.
+Researchers found that

 the severity of five symptoms correlated with the severity of disease